-a) 5GSM procedure except for emergency services until the UE receives an allowed NSSAI; and
+a) 5GSM procedure except for emergency services until the UE receives an allowed NSSAI;

-b) service request procedure except for cases f) and i) in subclause 5.6.1.1.
+b) service request procedure except for cases f) and i) in subclause 5.6.1.1;

+X) service request procedure except for conveying a "SMS" or "Location services message container" Payload container; or

+Y) service request procedure to send a CIoT small data container IE except for when the Data type field of the CIoT small data container IE is set to "SMS" or "Location services message container".

+NOTE X: All procedures that are not listed above are allowed.

 If the UE included S1 mode supported indication in the REGISTRATION REQUEST message, the AMF supporting interworking with EPS shall set the IWK N26 bit to either: